nfdi4plants/nfdi4plants_ontology/README.md

 DPBO enables easy and agile collection of missing vocabulary as well as relationships between terms for (meta)data annotation using DataPLANT’s Swate tool.

-#### Note:
+> [!Note]
-DPBO formerly had the namespace NFDI4PSO, which is now obsolete.
+> DPBO formerly had the namespace NFDI4PSO, which is now obsolete.
 Old NFDI4PSO terms correspond to the DPBO term with the same accession number.
 For example, NFDI4PSO:0000011 (obsolete) corresponds to the term DPBO:0000011.

 # Your contribution